SulaimanSayyed21/h446Alevel/Readme.md

 #### MVC ( MOdel-View-controller) architecture

-- it is a design pattern commonly used in software development to organize code and separate concerns.
+1. it is a design pattern commonly used in software development to organize code and separate concerns.

-- **Model**: The model represents the data and business logic of the application.
-It encapsulates the application's data and defines how it can be manipulated.In a database-driven web application, models often interact with the database to perform CRUD (Create, Read, Update, Delete) operations.View:
+2. **Model**: The model represents the data and business logic of the application.
+It encapsulates the application's data and defines how it can be manipulated.In a database-driven web application, models often interact with the database to perform CRUD (Create, Read, Update, Delete) operations.View.

-- **View**: The view is responsible for presenting the user interface and displaying data to the user.
+3. **View**: The view is responsible for presenting the user interface and displaying data to the user.
 It renders the model's data in a format suitable for presentation, such as HTML, XML, or JSON.
 Views are typically passive components that receive data from the controller and display it to the user.

-- **Controller**: The controller acts as an intermediary between the model and the view.
+4. **Controller**: The controller acts as an intermediary between the model and the view.
 It handles user input and updates the model accordingly.
 Controllers contain the application's business logic, process user requests, and determine which view to render in response.

 #### Key Principles